 So here is it.
 Some amazing other destinations that you should see in the Netherlands besides the countries main ‘attraction’ Amsterdam.

 The Netherlands is a relatively small country so getting around it is pretty simple and cheap.
-From north to south Holland it is about 300 kilometers and from East to West 200 kilometers.
+From north to south Holland it is about 300 kilometres and from East to West 200 kilometres.

 You can easily travel by public transport to all the main city’s and attractions.
 The roads are quite busy, especially during peak hours, but you can definitely drive everywhere as well.

 Yes, Amsterdam is an amazing city, filled with culture, monumental buildings, canals and several world-famous museums.
 But the Netherlands has so many more cities that you should see besides Amsterdam and that’s not just in my biased opinion 😉

 One of the largest port cities in the world, Rotterdam has some of the best architectural buildings in the country.
 The city was bombed in world war II and lost a lot of their heritage buildings during those bombings.
 They rebuilt the city and they re-build it with some amazing architecture – WINNING!